Christine Hutchinson (entertainer): Biography

-Christine is also a respected magician and performer and toured widely during the 1980s and 1990s both throughout Australia as well as overseas.
+Hutchinson is also a magician and performer and toured during the 1980s and 1990s both throughout Australia as well as overseas.
 Her touring shows included "Wait a Minim...There's Something Up My Sleeve", "Out of the Hat" and "Grand Fairies Ball" (all directed by Gilli Farrelly a.k.a.
 Gilly McInnes).
-Christine performed an estimated 8000 shows during these touring years.

-From 1993, Christine was a part of the ABC for Kids stable of performers and wrote her two solo albums for ABC/EMI.
+From 1993, Hutchinson was a part of the ABC for Kids stable of performers and wrote her two solo albums for ABC/EMI.
 Out Of The Hat (1993) was produced by Ian Blake, with songs by herself, Blake and Mike Jackson.
 Grand Fairies Ball (1996) was produced by Justin McCoy.
-Christine wrote a third solo album, Magical Menagerie (2009), which she produced with Julian Gough and self-distributed on SoundCloud.
+Christine wrote a third solo album, Magical Menagerie: A Big Pond Full of Songs (2009), which she produced with Julian Gough and self-distributed on SoundCloud.

-During the 1990s, she co-wrote and performed on many albums with various friends on various labels, including Festival, BMG and PolyGram.
-She also ran a booking agency for acts Australia-wide.
-Some of her artists included friends Monica Trapaga, Jan Wositzky (The Bushwackers) and Hot Dog (members of rock band, The Angels).

-In 2000, Christine started a law degree at La Trobe University in Melbourne.
+In 2000, Hutchinson started a law degree at La Trobe University in Melbourne.
 She practised at law firms Deacons and Norton Rose Australia.
 Between 2010 and 2014 she worked as a judge's associate at the County Court in Melbourne for Judge Jane Patrick.
-In 2014, Christine took a job as a teacher of legal studies and musical performance at Aitken College in Melbourne's North where she taught until the end of 2018.
-She is now semi-retired and teaches piano and music theory from her home studio in Melbourne and conducts community choirs in Melbourne's inner North.

 Personal life

-In the mid-1990s, she and her husband, Peter had two sons.
-She toured (with the children) extensively during the 1990s on promotional theatrical tours with shows of the same name.
-Christine toured in an old ambulance called "Arthur" and mostly drove across Australia by herself or with the children and their Nanna.
-When her children were of school age, Christine stopped touring and managed/booked artists from her Melbourne-based agency, Hat Trick Productions.
+She is married with two children.